sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

    </td>
    <td>Has unique knowledge and the ability to apply that knowledge to a broader context.
    </td>
-   <td>Years of experience not essential
+   <td>Years of experience not essential.
    </td>
-   <td>Deep expertise/unique knowledge
+   <td>Deep expertise/unique knowledge.
 <p>
-Broad impact, broad context
+Broad impact, broad context.
 <p>
-Provides breakthroughs
+Provides breakthroughs & requires no direction.
 <p>
-Partners regularly with the exec team
+Partners regularly with the exec team.
 <p>
-Requires no direction
+Analogy: occasionally takes the helm; navigates rough waters; knows how to sail different types of boats.
    </td>
   </tr>
   <tr>